lisaychuang/rails-riflepaper/README.md

 You can view or update scraper method at: `lib/scraper.rb`

-## Contributing Guide
+## 🤩Contributing

-Conrtibutions are welcomed!
+Contributions are welcomed!
 Fork, fix, then send a pull request.

+Bug reports and pull requests are welcome on GitHub at [rails-riflepaper repo](https://github.com/lisaychuang/rails-riflepaper), please open Issues to provide feedback.

+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](https://github.com/ContributorCovenant/contributor_covenant) code of conduct.

-## Copyright
+## 📗License

-Copyright (c) 2018- Lisa Huang-North.
-See MIT-LICENSE for further details.
+This library is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).